gabeklein/entangled-io/README.md

 - Skip explicitly writing REST handlers for your services
 - Access resources using simple async functions, not requests
 - Avoid packing and unpacking potentially complex data sets
-  > Arguments and returned data are serialized and reassembed for you on both sides, so deeply nested objects and arrays are always safe and easy to send and recieve. <br/>
+  > Arguments and returned data are serialized and reassembed for you on both sides, so even deeply nested objects and arrays are safe and easy to send and recieve. <br/>
 - Special objects don't need special handling
   > Transmitting `Date` objects traditionally for instance, is pretty tedius, but here it's automatic. <br/>
   > No more `let d = date && new Date(date);` nonsense. <br/>
   > `Map` & `Set` are also in the works; arbitary class types too eventually.
 - **Type signatures are preserved!**
-  > Because you simply "import" actual server functions, your IDE remains aware of their signature, and so covers the typical blind-spot for autocomplete and error detection.
+  > Because you simply "import" actual server functions, your IDE remains aware of their signature, and so covered are the typical blind-spots for autocomplete and error detection.
 - Errors thrown by the server (in development) are merged with ones thrown on the client
   > Sometimes, it can be inconvenient or even impossible to inspect console output from where your functions are running, such as within a container or serverless environment.
 This make it a non-issue via a shared stack-trace.

 <br/>

-Ultimately, you can focus more on the business logic of your stack, rather than on the api itself. <br/> This way, both can grow organically with little in the way of debugging or type maintainance.
+Taking a wholistic approach, you can focus more on the business logic of your stack, rather than on the communication layer. <br/> This way, both can grow organically with little in the way of debugging or type maintainance.

 <br/>